 Our Roots in Racing

-Our story really begins in the late 50's with Jerry Ross, the founder of our industrial chemical division.
+Our story really begins in the late 50's with the founder of our industrial chemical division.
 After graduating from high school in 1957, he lost his driving privileges one night after racing an off-duty police officer in his '56 Chevy.

 Various distractions had made it difficult for him to concentrate on his college studies.
 Chief among these was his obsession with cars.
-In the winter of 1957, after dropping out of college and having no driver's license, Jerry found himself with quite a bit of "spare time" on his hands.
+In the winter of 1957, after dropping out of college and having no driver's license, he found himself with quite a bit of "spare time" on his hands.

 Imagine his father's "delight" when he dragged home the shell of a '33 Ford and boldly proclaimed that he was going to build race car.